AIforGood-Masters/Program/README.md

 # AI for Good Master's Program

-An online certificate program geared for humanitarian actors interested in developing expertise in humanitarian applications of artificial intelligence.
+An online certificate program geared for humanitarian actors, students and volunteers interested in developing expertise in humanitarian applications of artificial intelligence.

+A wide variety of academic programs and learning initiatives are availible to individuals of all skill levels interested in becoming proficent in computer science and AI.
+Our program focuses on these subjects from the vantage point of a humanitarian actor and seeks to serve their needs and limitations and professional objectives.

 ## Tracks